How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 The Ultimate 3 Days in Paris Itinerary

-For example, coffee and tea may be set out and self-served, while eggs may be offered as cooked to order.
+For example, coffee and tea may be set out and self-served, while eggs may be offered as a cooked to order addition (sometimes included in the price, and sometimes not).

 If you’re concerned about your travel budget, be sure to ask about the cost of anything “extra” that is available to be ordered to your breakfast table, like eggs.